 - Great for risk-averse traders

-💡 Start small, and try paper trading first to understand the mechanics.
+💡 Start small, and try crypto paper trading first to understand the mechanics of option trading in cryptocurrency markets.

 Common Mistakes to Avoid in Options Trading